-You are also welcome to make free use of our twice-weekly laundry service.
-If you wish, our mountain bikes, horses, canoes, or rafts are available to you without extra costs.
+You are welcome to make free use of our twice-weekly laundry service.
+If you wish, our mountain bikes are available to you without extra costs.
 The sauna and riverside hot tub will be heated for you if you request, with at least 6 hours anticipation.